Chew on this: I may receive a small commission for affiliate links, but all products I “dig up” are ones I paw-thentically love!

 The next step is to use an enzymatic cleaner like Simple Solution Extreme Stain and Odor Remover.
 Pour a generous amount on the area you need to clean, let it dry naturally, and vacuum once it’s dry.

-If you prefer to use a carpet machine for deep cleaning, Simple Solution Extreme Carpet Shampoo is compatible with any machine and can tackle those deep set stains and odors.
+If you prefer to use a carpet machine for deep cleaning, Simple Solution Urine Destroyer is approved by the Carpets and Rug Institute and can tackle those deep set stains and odors.

 Probably the last place you want your cat to have an accident is on your couch or your bed.
 If it happens, though, you don’t have to toss your mattress.
 Cleaning furniture is a similar process to cleaning carpets.
 It just takes a little longer to dry since the liquid penetrates so much deeper.